bradyhouse/house/fiddles/jquery/fiddle-0073-FrameCookies/README.md

 ![image](https://user-images.githubusercontent.com/2453457/53063756-e4c8b200-348a-11e9-9524-f88e0d4bb41c.png)

-As crudely depicted (above), there are pages --
+As crudely depicted (above), there are 2 pages --

 * index.html
 * frame.html

-The workflow is recursive.
+The workflow is recursive--ie the story is told from the perspective of the `index.html` page.
 Its begins when `index.html` page is loaded outside a frame.
 On ready, the page test whether it has query string parameters.
 If it does not, it does nothing.
 If it does, it writes a cookie for the `/frame.html` page, and redirects the browser to the `frame.html` page, which reloads the index.html page within a iframe.
 This time when the `index.html` ready event fires, because there is no query string, it reads (or `digests`) the query string parameters